codepo8/developer-advocacy-handbook/create-slide-decks.md

 as a slide together with the YouTube URL (which I can link and also provide in the HTML notes).
 That way you can talk about the video and don\'t lose five minutes of your presentation.
-You can also explain what happens in the video and how it is relevant to what we are talking about.
-And people who can\'t see videos still have an idea what is going on here.
+You can also explain what happens in the video and how it is relevant to what you are talking about.
+And people who can\'t see videos still have an idea what is going on.

 > **Tip:** An exception here are screencasts, which I am a big fan of.
 Instead of clicking around an interface and entering live data it makes sense to